Six Canada Geese

 I could hear the whirr of each wing stroke,

-almost touch their feathered underbellies overhead
+almost touch their underbellies overhead

 as they honked and sailed toward you